 Efficient Calibration of Material Cards using Microscale Models

-In the REVIT project, an ITWM team is working together with the Fraunhofer Institute for Mechanics of Materials IWM to create microscale models – with the help of a few physical measurements and CT scans.
+In the »REVIT« project, an Fraunhofer ITWM team is working together with the Fraunhofer Institute for Mechanics of Materials IWM to create microscale models – with the help of few micro-tensile tests and CT scans.
 Based on these, material cards for the mechanical characterization of fiber composites are calibrated.
-In the future, microtensile tests, among other things, are to expand and make the calibration of the microscale models more precise.
+The resulting material model can describe the macroscopic material behavior with high accuracy.

-Fiber-reinforced composites (FRPs) are being used more and more frequently in areas such as the automotive industry or lightweight construction, as they can be produced quickly and offer a high degree of design freedom.
+Fiber-reinforced composites (FRP) are being used more and more frequently in areas such as the automotive industry or lightweight construction, as they can be produced quickly and offer a high degree of design freedom.
 Due to the short process times, fiber-reinforced injection molding and compression molding compounds made of short or long fibers in particular are widely used.
-Quality assessment is highly complex and requires so-called »material cards« from which behavior parameters of the FRP for the respective component can be seen.
+Quality assessment is highly complex and requires so-called »Material Cards« which describe the specific material behavior of the FRP.
 Calibrating these usually requires a large number of expensive laboratory tests, which is why medium-sized companies have so far often had to rely on less precise material cards with low accuracy.
-The REVIT project is financially supported by the funding program for rapid SME-oriented in-house research in order to offer SMEs a much more efficient and cost-effective solution with this approach.
+In the »REVIT« project, a method was developed to offer small and mid-sized enterprises (SME) a much more efficient and cost-effective solution for this challenge.

 Segmented Micro-Sample Scan